tungstenfabric/tf-dev-env/README.md

 ### External docker registry

-Environment variables **REGISTRY_IP** and **REGISTRY_PORT** stores external docker registry connection information where contrail's containers would be stored.
+Environment variables **REGISTRY_IP** and **REGISTRY_PORT** stores external docker registry connection information where TF's containers would be stored.

 ### Autobuild rpms and containers on startup

-There is an option to use `contrail-developer-sandbox` container just to build contrail's rpms and containers. **AUTOBUILD** environment variable manages this behaviour. `contrail-developer-sandbox` container builds and stores all artifacts and then exits if set **AUTOBUILD** to 1.
-So run contrail's build again just start `contrail-developer-sandbox` with the command `docker start -i contrail-developer-sandbox`.
+There is an option to use `tf-developer-sandbox` container just to build TF rpms and containers. **AUTOBUILD** environment variable manages this behaviour. `tf-developer-sandbox` container builds and stores all artifacts and then exits if set **AUTOBUILD** to 1.
+So run TF build again just start `tf-developer-sandbox` with the command `docker start -i tf-developer-sandbox`.

 ## Bring-your-own-VM (experimental)